fallen-icarus/cardano-swaps/README.md

 The Cardano-Swaps Protocol is broadly comprised of two steps:

-1. **Prepare Swap Address** - Alice prepares a swap address for swapping Token "ABC" for Token "XYZ" by minting an ABC:XYZ Beacon Token in a "Beacon UTxO" that designates her address specifically as an ABC-to-XYZ swap address.
+1. **Prepare Swap Address** - Alice prepares a swap address for swapping Token "ABC" for Token "XYZ" by minting an ABC:XYZ Beacon Token in a "Beacon UTxO" that designates her address specifically as an ABC-for-XYZ swap address.
 She then (in the same or separate transaction) outputs one or more "Swap UTxO(s)" with "ABC" Tokens, with an attached `Price` Datum that designates her desired price (in "XYZ") for that particular UTxO.

-2. **Execute Swap(s)** - Bob queries a list of ABC-to-XYZ swap addresses (via the ABC:XYZ Beacon Token), and finds some attractively priced UTxOs in Alice's swap address.
+2. **Execute Swap(s)** - Bob queries a list of ABC-for-XYZ swap addresses (via the ABC:XYZ Beacon Token), and finds some attractively priced UTxOs in Alice's swap address.
 He submits a transaction that consumes one (or multiple) of Alice's "Swap UTxO(s)", and one or more of his own UTxO(s) containing Alice's requested "XYZ" Token.
 Bob can then output Alice's "ABC" Tokens to himself in proportion to the amount of "XYZ" tokens he outputs back to Alice.
 Bob does not have to buy all of the contents of one of Alice's UTxOs - he buy however much he wants, and output the remaining "ABC" back to Alice in the same UTxO as her "XYZ" payment.
 This UTxO (containing Alice's "XYZ" tokens) remains swappable as long as some "ABC" tokens remain in it; nobody except Alice can claim the "XYZ" tokens.

 These features are further explained in the [Discussion section](<#Discussion & FAQ>) below